 Egg Substitutes for Baking

 Eggs are among the most common ingredients used in baking because they perform so many important functions.
-Yet their ability to multitask also makes it challenging to find a perfect substitute for them.
-Still, if you can't eat eggs due to allergies or special diets, or if you're simply out of eggs, try these egg substitution ideas.
+Yet their ability to multitask also makes it challenging to replace them.
+Still, if you can't eat eggs due to allergies or special diets, or if you're simply out of eggs, try these egg substitution ideas for pancakes, muffins, cakes, and more.

 How Eggs Are Used in Baking